adamAfro/fcqr/readme.md

 Cards can be easily edited and viewed in exercise mode which provides some minigames, which may include voice input, thanks to [speech recognition API]([SpeechRecognition - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition)).
 Cards are also optionally read aloud thanks to [speech synthesis API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis).

-Pocket provides functionalities for importing and exporting cards, decks and languages.
+Pocket provides functionalities for importing and exporting cards, decks and tags.
 There are 3 methods:

 - save as a file / read from file;